 Mahathir makes final case for election in Langkawi, craves for encore

-LANGKAWI, Malaysia: As a curiously timed mega concert roared on just over three kilometres away, Mahathir Mohamad - Malaysia’s longest serving prime minister whose 22-year reign ended in 2003 - took to the stage in one last impassioned call to the nation.
+LANGKAWI, Malaysia: As a curiously timed mega concert roared on just over three kilometres away, the man presenting himself as the rockstar of Malaysia’s general election campaign took to the stage in one last impassioned call to the nation.

-Betraying his 92 years, Mahathir, broadcast live on Facebook and around his coalition Pakatan Harapan’s (PH) many ceramahs, delivered his final stinging rebukes of the sitting prime minister, Najib Razak, and the political institution that he shaped for decades before this most unlikely reincarnation.
+Betraying his 92 years, Mahathir Mohamad , broadcast live on Facebook and around his coalition Pakatan Harapan’s (PH) many ceramahs, delivered his final stinging rebukes of the sitting prime minister, Najib Razak, and the political institution that he shaped for decades before this most unlikely reincarnation.

 But this was a more disciplined speech - scripted, deliberate and focused.
 It starkly contrasted with the often humorous and sarcastic speeches that endeared him to large crowds around the country in the past fortnight.